-The Weapon Systems Engineering and the Weapon Systems Science curricula closely parallel each other for the first year (4 quarters).
-The variation between these two curricula is achieved by means of different and varied specialization areas during the last five quarters.
+The Weapons Systems Engineering and the Weapons Systems Science curricula are identical for the first four quarters.
+Additionally, eight courses are common to both in the fifth through eighth quarters.
+The variation between these two curricula is achieved by means of different and varied specialization areas during the last four quar-